theAvoidact.com

 First, identify every subcontractor, vendor, and co-party whose work or conduct relates to the alleged incident.
 This is the preliminary universe of potential third-party defendants.

 Second, locate and review all contracts with those parties.
 Specifically look for indemnification obligations, additional insured requirements, and insurance procurement provisions.
-If you cannot locate a contract within 48 hours, you cannot evaluate your contractual impleader rights.
+If you cannot locate a contract within 48 hours, you cannot evaluate your impleader rights in time to meet the deadline.

 The compliance checklist provides a complete 10-step framework for building these processes before any specific claim arises, so that the 48-hour response is procedural, not improvisational.